Miss Blaine’s Prefect and the Parcel of Rogues

 Fifty-something librarian Shona McMonagle is a proud former pupil of the Marcia Blaine School for Girls with a deep loathing for The Prime of Miss Jean Brodie, which she thinks gives her alma mater a bad name.

 It’s 1788, and Shona has travelled back in time and turned up in the Assembly Rooms.
 Edinburgh society is lionising Burns on his second visit to the capital.
-He’d rather be in Ayrshire with Jean, but his publisher has made him go on tour and his publicist has told him to adopt the persona of A Lad to boost interest.
-His publicist is in fact Nancy McLehose, Clarinda; she has framed Mistress Blaine for murdering a coachman, and condemned her to the Tollbooth.
+He’d rather be in Ayrshire with Jean, but his publisher has made him go on tour, and his supposed muse, Nancy McLehose, has told him to adopt the persona of A Lad to boost reader interest.